 <2> SMOKING

 Cigarette smokers are exposed to more than 70 chemicals that have been linked with cancer, including known leukemogens (e.g., benzene, formaldehyde, and polonium-210) (CDC Surgeon General’s Report 2010).
 Since the early 1990s, a substantial number of studies have reported associations of cigarette smoking with AML.
-A recent meta-analysis of 23 studies that included 7,746 AML cases reported significantly elevated risks for current smokers (RR = 1.40, 95% CI = 1.22-1.60) and ever smokers (RR = 1.25, 95% CI = 1.15-1.36) (Fircanis et al, 2014).
+A recent meta-analysis of 23 studies that included 7,746 AML cases reported significantly elevated risks for current smokers (RR = 1.40, 95% CI = 1.22-1.60) and ever smokers (RR = 1.25, 95% CI = 1.15-1.36) (Fircanis et al., 2014).
 Risks were notably higher for those who had smoked for ≥20 versus <20 years and rose significantly with increasing number of cigarettes smoked per day and increasing number of pack-years smoked.
 A growing number of studies have evaluated cigarette smoking and risk of MDS.
-A meta-analysis of 14 studies that assessed 2,588 MDS cases found significantly elevated risks among current (RR = 1.81, 95% CI = 1.24-2.66) and ever (RR = 1.45, 95% CI = 1.25-1.68) smokers, along with higher risks among those who smoked for ≥20 versus <20 years, those who smoked ≥20 versus <20 cigarettes per day, and those with higher number of pack-years of smoking (Tong et al, 2013).
-Combining AML and MDS in a meta-analysis of 25 studies with 8,074 cases of myeloid neoplasms that overlapped with the above described meta-analyses, investigators found similar results for MDS/AML as for AML alone (Wang et al, 2015).
+A meta-analysis of 14 studies that assessed 2,588 MDS cases found significantly elevated risks among current (RR = 1.81, 95% CI = 1.24-2.66) and ever (RR = 1.45, 95% CI = 1.25-1.68) smokers, along with higher risks among those who smoked for ≥20 versus <20 years, those who smoked ≥20 versus <20 cigarettes per day, and those with higher number of pack-years of smoking (Tong et al., 2013).
+Combining AML and MDS in a meta-analysis of 25 studies with 8,074 cases of myeloid neoplasms that overlapped with the above described meta-analyses, investigators found similar results for MDS/AML as for AML alone (Wang et al., 2015).
 Risks for MDS/AML were significantly increased for current (RR = 1.45, 95% CI = 1.30-1.62) and ever (RR = 1.23, 95% CI = 1.15-1.32) smokers and were higher for those who smoked ≥20 versus < 20 years, ≥20 versus <20 cigarettes per day, and a greater number of pack-years.
 The mechanisms by which cigarette smoking increases risk of MDS/AML are unknown.
-However, smoking has been shown to decrease circulating CD34 progenitor cells in healthy persons (Ludwig et al, 2010) as well as to decrease the number of erythrocyte and granulocyte colony-forming units, upregulate toll-like receptor expression, increase NF-kB, AKT, and ERK expression, and induce IL-8 and TGF-b1 production (Zhou et al, 2011).
+However, smoking has been shown to decrease circulating CD34 progenitor cells in healthy persons (Ludwig et al., 2010) as well as to decrease the number of erythrocyte and granulocyte colony-forming units, upregulate toll-like receptor expression, increase NF-kB, AKT, and ERK expression, and induce IL-8 and TGF-b1 production (Zhou et al., 2011).

-There have been fewer studies of cigarette smoking and risk of CML with some (Kinlen and Rogot, 1988; Kabat et al, 2013; Musselman et al, 2013), but not others (Bjork et al, 2001; Fernberg et al, 2007; Strom et al, 2009; Richardson et al, 2008), finding an association.
-More recently, investigators examined the relationship of smoking with subtypes of MPN and found an association with polycythemia vera, but not essential thrombocythemia (Leal et al, 2014).
+There have been fewer studies of cigarette smoking and risk of CML with some (Kinlen and Rogot, 1988; Kabat et al., 2013; Musselman et al., 2013), but not others (Bjork et al., 2001; Fernberg et al., 2007; Strom et al., 2009; Richardson et al., 2008), finding an association.
+More recently, investigators examined the relationship of smoking with subtypes of MPN and found an association with polycythemia vera, but not essential thrombocythemia (Leal et al., 2014).
 Leal and colleagues postulated etiologic differences, with smoking-related carcinogenic pathways linked with polycythemia vera, whereas obesity-related inflammatory pathways (see below) appeared to be more important for essential thrombocythemia.
-In a population-based case control study of myeloid leukemia, the elevated risk of AML associated with cigarette smoking declined with increasing number of years since quitting, while the risk reduction was more gradual for CML (Musselman et al, 2013).
+In a population-based case control study of myeloid leukemia, the elevated risk of AML associated with cigarette smoking declined with increasing number of years since quitting, while the risk reduction was more gradual for CML (Musselman et al., 2013).

 <2> DIET